Be Vulnerable, Be Well | Wellness & Emotional Wellbeing | Wellbeing Escapes

 Next, imagine the light that will click on inside when you walk through life this way.
 Will it not positively impact all that you do?

-Why being Vulnerable is to be Well
+Why being vulnerable is to be well

 Let’s look at it this way: Sometimes we don’t feel ok.

+Isn’t it better to accept that right now I don’t feel fine, I don’t feel ok, I don’t feel well than to pretend to be?
+Yes!
 Because if I pretend ( if I haven’t taken the first steps towards being vulnerable, I’ll even be lying to myself) there is no way that I can get well.
 Eventually I will crack.
+If I admit to myself and, even better: to others, there is hope.
+In fact I am already much more well than if in denial.
+Something is opening up.

 This will be a good position to be in as others will (perhaps subconsciously) be inspired to also allow themselves to be just as and who they are too.
 It can result in heartfelt connections, true friendships.
 And those are always good for one’s health.